Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 What to do in the event of a wrist sprain?

 Rest the wrist and apply a cold compress to the swollen area.
 Remember to apply the cold compress in ten-minute intervals per hour, anything more may result in ice burns.
 Going forward, one can bandage the wrist to apply compression to the swelling.
 This will help protect the damaged ligament as it repairs, whilst reducing the swelling.
-There are a number of resources available that provide DIY exercise to help manage the pain and rehabilitate the wrist from home.
+There are a number of resources available that provide DIY exercises to help manage the pain and rehabilitate the wrist from home.

 Finger sprains